Skip to content

 • void *dlopen(const char *filename, int flag);

-• int dlclose(void *handle); unloads
+• int dlclose(void *handle); Unloads the library

 Windows equivalents:

-• HMODULE LoadLibrary(LPCSTR lpFileName); There is also an EX version.
-The author recommends checking Microsoft's MSDN documentation for details: LoadLibraryExW function (libloaderapi.h) - Win32 apps | Microsoft Learn
+• HMODULE LoadLibrary(LPCSTR lpFileName); Of course, there is also an EX version.
+Here, the author suggests you head over to Microsoft's MSDN documentation to find out more: LoadLibraryExW function (libloaderapi.h) - Win32 apps | Microsoft Learn

 • FARPROC GetProcAddress(HMODULE hModule, LPCSTR lpProcName);